 It is during these neighborhood walks that I come across charming corners in bloom, fresh produce markets, new cozy coffee houses, and amazing pieces of street art, all celebrating the beauty of life and spring in such an amazing city.
 To give you a taste of it, here are my most recent shots!

 Although not as glamorous as their Christmas counterparts, themed Easter markets are one of the highlights of Vienna in spring (details here).
 The most famous one is right in front of the Schonbrunn Palace, while my personal favorite is the Old Viennese Easter Market on Freyung.
 This year we’ll check out the one from Schloss Hof, a 40 km drive from Vienna.
 Make sure to follow our social media channels for updates on how that went!

 For a long time now, I have been looking for the one perfect Vienna activity to recommend our customers and readers and I have finally found it!
-A 3,5 hours Danube cruise that includes Viennese Waltz lessons and an Austrian dinner. !!!!
+A 3,5 hours Danube cruise !!!!
 Enjoy an authentic experience, away from the touristic hotspots, and dive into one of the favorite past times of the Viennese.
-I promise it will be a memorable evening!
+I promise it will be a memorable moment!

 As I am writing this piece, so many more locations and activities come to mind!
 We should definitely take the toddler out to the Turkenschantzpark, we should not miss the beautiful wild lilac blooms in St Marx cemetery, we should go hike the Kahlenberg, we should drive along the Wachau valley in bloom.